-An Ombudsman investigation has found the Victorian government may have unfairly rejected grant applications worth $10,000 of more than 12,000 businesses.
+An Ombudsman investigation has found the Victorian government may have unfairly rejected grant applications worth $10,000 from more than 12,000 businesses.

 Delivered by the Department of Jobs, Precincts and Regions, the Business Support Fund was part of a $500 million package for businesses affected by the state’s prolonged COVID-19 restrictions.